 - The IRS will not impose penalties on large employers that can show that they have made good faith efforts to comply with the information reporting requirements.
 Specifically, relief is provided from penalties described above for returns and statements filed and furnished in 2016 to report offers of coverage in 2015 for incorrect or incomplete information reported on the return or statement.
-However, no relief is provided if the large employer cannot show a good faith effort to comply with the information reporting requirements or that fail to timely file an information return or furnish a statement. - However, consistent with existing information reporting rules, ALE members that fail to timely meet the requirements still may be eligible for penalty relief if the IRS determines that the standards for reasonable cause under section 6724 are satisfied.
+However, no relief is provided if the large employer cannot show a good faith effort to comply with the information reporting requirements. - However, consistent with existing information reporting rules, ALE members that fail to timely meet the requirements still may be eligible for penalty relief if the IRS determines that the standards for reasonable cause under section 6724 are satisfied.